Call for Nominations 2022 Honor Awards

 Robert M. Lawrence, FAIA was a long-standing member and past president of AIA Central Oklahoma.
 In addition, Robert is the only member in the state to serve as National AIA President, which he did in 1983.
 Robert gave so much of his time and talent to the American Institute of Architects.

 Awarded to an individual AIA COC member or non-member who has exemplified the unselfishness of volunteering of his/her time and talents to promote the programs of the AIA COC throughout the past year.

-– PowerPoint of 10 slides documenting the nominee’s contributions to the profession and the built environment
+– PowerPoint (max of 15 slides, 15MB) documenting the nominee’s contributions to the profession and the built environment

 – completed nomination form CLICK HERE